Yifei-Liu/academic-kickstart/content/home/resources.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Resources"
-subtitle = "To know how to criticize is good, to know how to create is better. -- Henri Poincaré"
+#subtitle = "To know how to criticize is good, to know how to create is better. -- Henri Poincaré"

 # Order that this section will appear in.
 weight = 110

 +++
+To know how to criticize is good, to know how to create is better. -- Henri Poincaré
 ## Study Materials
 - [Operating Systems: Three Easy Pieces (OS Book)](http://pages.cs.wisc.edu/~remzi/OSTEP/)